privateprep/coding-space-website/src/pages/programs/summer-camps.md

           C﻿ode projects and build products that they can take home with them.

           Make new friends and have a blast.
+  - type: textAndImageBlock
+    buttons:
+      bgColor: "#9de2dd"
+      fgColor: "#eec11a"
+      textColor: "#264548"
+      list:
+        - title: Learn More
+          content: /about-us/our-teaching-philosophy
+    textColor: "#264548"
+    bgColor: "#9de2dd"
+    image:
+      image: /img/GirlCode-around-a-table.jpg
+      alt: Kids working on on a computer in a group
+    mediaPosition: right
+    mdContent: >-
+      ## Not Your Typical Coding Camp

+      At The Coding Space, we specialize in providing a safe and inclusive learning environment for kids to have fun, be challenged, and discover their passions.
+Our teachers never lecture; instead, they ask targeted questions using the Socratic Method to get students thinking and problem solving on their own.
+By focusing on the development of computational thinking skills, intellectual confidence, self-expression, and independence, our students learn to code while growing as thinkers, learners, and leaders.
+    fgColor: "#264548"
   - type: textOnly
     textAlign: center
     bgColor: "#ffffff"